MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--governance-and-compliance.md

 - No individual or department is responsible for governance, risk and compliance, nor is it clear where these activities are taking place on a devolved basis
 - Roles, training, and competencies needed for compliance are not developed.
 Employees are not aware of how compliance impacts their daily work.
 - No training on technology usage—Users lack understanding of metadata, labels, and retention policies, leading to chaotic, inconsistent content classification.
-- No defined roles for information governance—Managers and business owners do not take responsibility for structuring information.
+- No defined roles for Information Architecture governance—Managers and business owners do not take responsibility for structuring information.
+- Unclear ownership—anyone can create and share content without oversight.

 #### Process (100)